bendevnull/NesDS-Mass-ROM-Builder/readme.md

 6. Run the script
 7. Fill in any information about the ROM that the script asks for (Two pieces of info per ROM)
 8. Enjoy your new NES games for your DS
-9. (Optional) Use Gericom's DSPatch (Or my Python version when it's finished ;)) to inject your new ROMs into a DS Download Station ROM and then use a flashcart or TWLoader to play the games on your older DS systems.
+9. (Optional) Use Gericom's DSPatch (Or my Python version when it's finished :wink:) to inject your new ROMs into a DS Download Station ROM and then use a flashcart or TWLoader to play the games on your older DS systems.

 ## FAQ
 * Q: What is DEVKITARM?